yberrada/mongo-movies/README.md

 - Wait until your index status turns to ‘ACTIVE’
 - Test it in the aggregation pipeline builder.
 - Leverage the $search aggregation pipeline stage.
 - Export the pipeline to NodeJS syntax.
+- Copy the pipeline

 Now that our index is ready, let's write the NodeJS microservice to serve the frontend requests for search.
 # Exercise 6: Create a Node.js Microservice